-We recognize that our enabling pressure cycling technology (PCT) is novel.
-Consequently, the power of PCT is not yet generally known by researchers.
-Our first goal is to greatly broaden the awareness of PCT and its applications among scientists and to ensure they know that this technology exists through our Barocycler® family of high-pressure instruments and requisite consumables.
+We recognize that our enabling pressure cycling technology (PCT) is a powerful, novel platform technology.
+We also recognize that the power of PCT is not yet generally known by researchers.
+Our first goal is to greatly broaden the awareness of PCT and its applications among research scientists and to ensure they know that this technology exists through our Barocycler® family of high-pressure instruments and requisite consumables.
 To accomplish this expansion of knowledge about PCT and the subsequent adoption of our PCT-based products, we have developed and are implementing a multi-faceted approach to marketing the PCT platform.